CyberMiles/tim-research/reading_event_logs/elasticsearch.md

 The aforementioned data requirement of a full node obviously make it impractical for smaller devices like mobile phones and handheld devices to participate as equal nodes in a given blockchain network.

 Smartphones and tablets overtook Personal Computers (PCs), in terms of web traffic, for the first time in mid 2016 [2].
-Given the affinity between unstructured p2p networks and decentralized blockchain architectures, it seems obvious that the current and ongoing domination of smaller personal devices in the e-commerce space is inevitable.
+Given the affinity between unstructured p2p networks and decentralized blockchain architectures, it seems obvious that the current and ongoing domination of mobile and handheld devices in the e-commerce space is inevitable.

 ![Mobile Phone User](https://github.com/CyberMiles/tim-research/blob/master/reading_event_logs/images/email-2056028_640.jpg)